vivdto/CPP-GFG/README.md

 # CPP-GFG
-This repository contains my solutions to various GeeksforGeeks DSA problems.
+This repository contains my solutions to various GeeksforGeeks C++ problems.
 The solutions are organized by the level of difficulty